RickEth137/69/README.md

 * [Isomorphic Lolcat](https://github.com/jcubic/isomorphic-lolcat)

 ## Usage
+You can download index.html, main.js, and favicon.ico files.
-You can download index.html and main.js files, or click use this template button to create new repository.
+You can also click use this template button to create new repository.

 ## License
 Copyright (c) 2024 [Jakub T. Jankiewicz](https://jakub.jankiewicz.org)<br/>